Waterloo Soldier: Context

-The discovery is unique, as no other skeletons have been found on the battlefield site so far: before this discovery, according to Dominique Bosquet of the archaeological service in the Walloon Brabant province, "A soldier’s remains were discovered in 1912, but subsequent DNA tests on the bones showed it was made of two different people, so it was a fake".
+The discovery is unique, as no other skeletons have been found on the battlefield site so far: before this discovery, according to Dominique Bosquet of the archaeological service in the Walloon Brabant province, "A soldier's remains were discovered in 1912, but subsequent DNA tests on the bones showed it was made of two different people, so it was a fake".

 Only very seldom do archaeologists discover a skeleton from the time of the Battle of Waterloo, let alone a complete skeleton.
-This is due to a habit that was widespread in the 1830s and 1840s: human bones were considered as a great fertilizer for the soil to grow crops, with the consequence that the area around Waterloo was intensively searched for skeletons of soldiers.
-Mass graves were plundered, the bones were ground and the powder was sold to farmers.
+This is due to a practice that was widespread in the 1830s and 1840s: human bones were considered a great fertilizer for soil to grow crops, with the consequence that the area around Waterloo was intensively searched for skeletons of soldiers.
+Mass graves were plundered, their bones were ground into powder and sold to farmers.
 Historian John Sadler states that "Many who died that day in Waterloo were buried in shallow graves but their bodies were later disinterred and their skeletons taken.
 They were ground down and used as fertiliser and taken back home to be used on English crops.

 Fertiliser companies raided other Napoleonic battlefields like Austerlitz and Leipzig, where the bones of fallen soldiers and horses were removed and shipped, usually to Hull, and on to bone-grinders, many in Doncaster.

 This finally stopped in the 1860s after a Yorkshire newspaper ran a campaign criticizing the practice.

 Discovery of the skeleton

-The skeleton was found on 5 June 2012 in one of the 120 sounding trenches that were dug by the Archaeology Department of the Heritage Department of the Walloon Region during a preventive archaeological sounding campaign carried out before the redevelopment work on the site and the construction of the new 3-hectare car park planned as part of the developments related to the bicentenary of the Battle of Waterloo.
+The skeleton was found on 5 June 2012 by the Archaeology Department of the Heritage Department of the Walloon Region.
+The Archaeology Department was conducting a preventive archaeological sounding campaign before the redevelopment work on the site related to the bicentenary of the Battle of Waterloo.
+They dug 120 sounding trenches, prior to the construction of the new 3 ha car park planned as part of the developments.
 These 120 trenches represented 10% of the total surface area of the car park.